lavish/minimalsite/README.md

 ### Requirements

-In order to run minimalsite you need a working Python 2.X installation and the following modules:
+In order to run minimalsite you need a working Python 2.X or 3.X installation and the following modules:

 * [Python Markdown][] for markdown syntax support
 * [PyTextile][] for textile syntax support